PieterPenninckx/resource-management-in-rust/src/an-example-of-providing-a-resource-in-rust.md

 On the first line of the function, we open the source file.
 The value is immutable by default.
-Note the `File::open(...)` syntaxis for calling a method associated to a type.
+Note the `File::open(...)` syntax for calling a method associated to a type.
 On the second line, we open the destination file.
 This value is defined as mutable.
 The third line is very interesting.